-The blended learning nursing degree programme started in January 2021 and combines digital and traditional elements of learning.
-The interactive and integrated programme, which also supports the development of digital competencies, will make it easier for students to balance their studies with family or caring commitments and will help attract those who may previously have had barriers to a nursing career.
-For more information about the programme visit HEE's blended learning nurse degree page.
+The blended learning nursing degree programme combines digital and traditional elements of learning.
+The interactive and integrated programme, which also supports the development of digital competencies, makes it easier for students to balance their studies with family or caring commitments and helps attract those who may previously have had barriers to a nursing career.
+For more information about the programme visit HEE's blended learning nurse degree web page.

 The nursing associate role, which is part of the nursing team, can help to bridge the gap between health and care assistants and registered nurses.
 While the nursing associate role is a stand-alone registered role it can also provide a progression route into graduate level nursing.
 Nursing associates wishing to train as a registered nurse can have their qualifications accredited against a nursing degree or a nurse degree apprenticeship, to shorten that training.

 While each university sets its own entry requirements, students are likely to need at least two, sometimes three A-levels, or equivalent qualifications at level 3, plus supporting GCSEs.
 These include English, maths and a science (usually biology or human biology) at grade 4 to 9 (formerly grade C or above).

 The university degree takes three years to complete, although this can be shortened with the use of APEL depending on the local HEI requirements.
 Since the removal of the student nurse bursary in August 2017 students are required to fund the course themselves and can access the student loan system.